LeetLLM

 The weights above are illustrative, not learned model parameters.
 A trained attention layer learns which context tokens should contribute, and later layers can refine that state again.

-Bidirectional and Causal Context
+Bidirectional and causal context

 Not every contextual representation may look to the same places.